[nb: Klik hier voor meer toepasselijke poëzie. Condoleancekaarten met rake

 A warm breeze bends the melilotus and sets the tall orchids swaying.

-Crossing the hall into the appartments, the ceilings and floors are vermilion,
+Crossing the hall into the apartments, the ceilings and floors are vermilion,

 The chambers of polished stone, with kingfisher hangings on jasper hooks;